lunarlab-gatech/MorphoSymm-Replication/README.md

 You can run the experiments yourself, or use our trained models:

-### Run experiments yourself
+### Run Sample Efficiency Experiments
-You'll need to run the commands below 8 times in order to generate the 8 random runs with different seeds.
+You'll need to run the commands below 8 times, each with a different train ratio:

 CNN & CNN-aug Experiments:
 ```